 Joe Fazio, recently retired, was an independent contractor providing Business Development Services to clients in the Philadelphia, PA area.
 He was previously Chief Operating Officer of the Mommy’s Light Lives On Fund in Exton, PA, which works to bring comfort to children whose mothers have died by helping them keep alive traditions they shared with their mothers.
 Prior to joining Mommy’s Light, Joe was the Director of Business Development at IMC Construction Company, a national commercial construction firm based in Malvern, PA.
 Before his stint with IMC, Joe spent 25 years as a Retail Executive with Genuardi’s Family Markets, headquartered in Norristown, PA.
 Joe holds a BS degree from the University of North Carolina at Chapel Hill, NC, and an MBA from Temple University in Philadelphia, PA.

-Joe, along with his three children, created the Susan Fazio Foundation (SFF) for Melanoma Research (SFF) in 2006 in honor of his wife who died from mucosal melanoma.
-The SFF has raised over $400,000 since its inception and has funded four research grants through the MRF.
+Joe, along with his three children, created the Susan Fazio Foundation for Melanoma Research (SFFMR) in 2006 in honor of his wife who died from mucosal melanoma.
+The SFFMR has raised over $400,000 since its inception and has funded four research grants through the MRF.